Street Dentistry: The Unlicensed, Underground Practice of Dentistry

 Canada

-Universal health care in Canada does not include most dental care; the cost of dentistry is comparable to the U.S.10,11 Unlicensed dentistry is a relatively rare occurrence in Canada because dental care in Canada is strictly regulated.
+Universal health care in Canada does not include most dental care; the cost of dentistry is comparable to that of the U.S.10,11 Unlicensed dentistry is a relatively rare occurrence in Canada because dental care in Canada is strictly regulated.
 However, this landscape may be changing as Canada has reported an expected shortage of dentists over the period spanning 2022-2031.12 Nonetheless, there are some documented cases of unlicensed dentists practicing illegally.

 Unlike the other countries we’ve examined, illegal dentists in Canada don’t necessarily practice in the streets or back alleys.
 They must be extremely secretive to avoid arrest.
 Practices are often in the practitioner’s homes, and patients hear of these practices through word of mouth.13,14

 Due to the expected shortage of dentists in Canada and multiple obstacles for foreign-trained dentists, the International Dentists Advanced Placement Program (IDAPP) was implemented in 2021.
-This six-month preparatory program allows foreign-trained dentists that graduated from a non-accredited program to gain entry into the Doctor of Dental Surgery program at the University of Toronto in year three of the 4-year program.15
+This six-month preparatory program allows foreign-trained dentists who graduated from a non-accredited program to gain entry into the Doctor of Dental Surgery program at the University of Toronto in year three of the 4-year program.15

 The exclusive role of the program is to prepare foreign-trained dentists to take the examination of the National Dental Examining Board of Canada, which is required for certification.
 The program also offers English proficiency training and testing to help ensure there is no language barrier when testing for certification.15